es-ude/ElasticNodeMiddleware/docs/WriteOwnProgramGuide.md

 ### Debug

-For uploding the main file with the DEBUG macors defined use the mainDEBUG target defined in the [BULD.bazel](../templates/appBUILD.bazel).
+For uploading the main file with the DEBUG macors defined use the mainDEBUG target defined in the [BULD.bazel](../templates/appBUILD.bazel).

     $ bazel run //app:mainDEBUG_upload --platforms=@AvrToolchain//platforms:ElasticNode_v4

 ## Upload your own bitfiles

-Whenever you want to flash bitfiles, upload the main.c with the DEBUG Flag set as exlpained above.
+Whenever you want to flash bitfiles, upload the main.c with the DEBUG Flag set as explained above.

 You have to write the name of you bitfile, which you can put in the bitfiles folder, in the bitfileConfigs.py.
 If you want to upload two bitfiles, comment in the definition of the second bitfile.